gbade/HiedelbergProject/README.md

 # Steps to Run
-Install .NET 6
+1. Insta1. ll .NET 6
-Clone the repo.
+1. Clone the repo.
-Run the postgres service in `docker-compose.yml`
+1. Run the postgres service in `docker-compose.yml`
-Run the tests (`dotnet test or the like`)
+1. Run the tests (`dotnet test or the like`)